explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

   both were runtime-only failures (a feature-policy allowlist miss, and a missing prototype method) that don't show up as compile errors.
 - `./mach wpt --headless --setpref dom.crossOriginStorage.enabled=true
-  testing/web-platform/tests/cross-origin-storage/` after step 9 and again after step 11.
-  Current state (post step 11): `filesystemwritablefilestream-verify.tentative.https.any.js`
+  testing/web-platform/tests/cross-origin-storage/` after every step from 9 onward.
+Current state (post step 13): `filesystemwritablefilestream-verify.tentative.https.any.js` passes 16/16
+  subtests across all 4 globals; `requestFileHandle-create-and-read.tentative.https.any.js`
-  passes 16/16 subtests across all 4 globals (window/worker/sharedworker/serviceworker); the only remaining failures across the full suite are the pre-existing, explicitly out-of-scope gaps listed under Deferred work above (declarative HTML/CSS/import-attribute integrations, and the `Permissions-Policy` header).
-Re-run again after step 12 with identical results — the write-size cap has no dedicated WPT coverage (the spec doesn't mandate an exact ceiling), so this only confirms no regression, not the cap's own behavior.
+  (including its concurrent-writers subtest, see below) passes 12/12 across all 4 globals; the only remaining failures across the full suite are the pre-existing, explicitly out-of-scope gaps listed under Deferred work above (declarative HTML/CSS/import-attribute integrations, and the `Permissions-Policy` header) — unchanged in count and identity across every re-run since step 9, confirming none of steps 10–14 regressed anything.
+- **Persistence (step 13) was verified with a real cross-process restart**, not just WPT (a single WPT run never spans a process restart, so it structurally cannot exercise the reload-from-disk path): a `marionette_driver`-scripted Python harness launches the built Firefox against a persistent (not auto-deleted) profile with a `.bytes`/`.meta` pair confirmed on disk after the write, force-quits it, relaunches against the *same* profile, and confirms `requestFileHandle()` (no `create`) + `getFile()` still returns the original content.
+This is what actually caught decision 11's `ReadSegments()` bug — every earlier verification pass (build succeeding, full WPT suite passing) had missed it, since the write path never exercises `ReadCString()` at all and nothing else in this feature restarts the browser mid-test.
-- The write-size cap from step 12 has **not** been exercised end to end (neither by WPT, which has no dedicated coverage since the spec doesn't mandate an exact ceiling, nor manually — writing 4 GiB in a quick manual console test isn't practical either).
-Verification so far is limited to a successful build and no WPT regression.
-A session whose `WriteChunk`/`Truncate` calls would grow `WriteSession::mBytes` past 4 GiB is expected to fail `close()` with `DataError`; worth an actual regression test (e.g. seeking to just past 4 GiB and writing one byte, rather than writing the full 4 GiB) before relying on this.
+- The write-size cap from step 12 has **still not** been exercised end to end at the exact 4 GiB boundary (WPT has no dedicated coverage since the spec doesn't mandate an exact ceiling, and writing 4 GiB in a quick manual/scripted test isn't practical).
+A session whose `WriteChunk`/ `Truncate` calls would grow `WriteSession::mBytes` past 4 GiB is expected to fail `close()` with `DataError`; worth an actual regression test (e.g. seeking to just past 4 GiB and writing one byte, rather than writing the full 4 GiB) before relying on this.
-- The two-concurrent-writers-one-fails-one-succeeds scenario the outstanding-writer-count design (decision 8) exists to handle has not yet been exercised by a dedicated regression test — the general WPT suite doesn't target it directly, and both Servo and Ladybird's own notes flag this exact race as the single most likely bug real implementations ship.
-Worth a dedicated test before this goes further.
+- The two-concurrent-writers-one-fails-one-succeeds scenario the outstanding-writer-count design (decision 8) exists to handle is **covered**: it turned out to already be a test case in the imported `wpt#61811` suite (`requestFileHandle-create-and-read.tentative.https.any.js`, "a failed write does not disrupt a concurrent, still-outstanding write for the same hash that succeeds") — missed on an earlier read-through of the suite, found on a closer look, confirmed passing 12/12 across all 4 globals post step 13.
+No new test was needed.
+- Storage-budget eviction, rate limiting, and PHL/GREASE'ing (step 13) do **not** have a dedicated regression test yet — see the matching item under Deferred work above.
+They were exercised only incidentally (a handful of ordinary requests during WPT/manual runs, never enough traffic to actually trip a rate limit or a budget eviction) and are unverified in the specific failure modes they exist to handle.

 ## Rollout

 Every step above was committed individually to `tomayac/firefox`'s `cross-origin-storage` branch and pushed after local verification passed; no step was squashed or amended.
-The GitHub Actions release workflow (step 10) runs on every push to this branch and publishes to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally.
-Nothing has been proposed upstream to `mozilla-central` — this is a disabled-by- default, personal-fork feature branch for as long as Deferred work above remains open, in particular the write-size cap and the Public Hash List/GREASE'ing gate.
+The GitHub Actions release workflow (step 10, reworked in step 14) is now manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — though only the macOS leg has actually been run and confirmed working; Linux and Windows are best-effort until someone triggers the workflow and checks.
+Nothing has been proposed upstream to `mozilla-central` — this is a disabled-by-default, personal-fork feature branch for as long as Deferred work above remains open.